Bwc9876/CodeReview/tests/TESTS.md

 #### test_delete

-Test to make sure only the instructor can delete reviews Expected result: only the instructor can delete reviews
+Test to make sure only the instructor can delete reviews.
+Expected result: only the instructor can delete reviews

 #### test_claim

-Test to make sure only reviewers in the same session can claim reviews Expected result: only reviewers in the same session can claim reviews
+Test to make sure only reviewers in the same session can claim reviews.
+Expected result: only reviewers in the same session can claim reviews

 #### test_abandon

-Test to make sure only the reviewer that claimed the review can abandon it Expected result: only the reviewer that claimed the review can abandon it
+Test to make sure only the reviewer that claimed the review can abandon it.
+Expected result: only the reviewer that claimed the review can abandon it

 #### test_grade

-Test to make sure only the reviewer that claimed the review can grade it Expected result: only the reviewer that claimed the review can grade it
+Test to make sure only the reviewer that claimed the review can grade it.
+Expected result: only the reviewer that claimed the review can grade it

 #### test_view